ruizhaogit/maximum_entropy_population_based_training/README.md

-# Maximum Entropy Population Based Training for Zero-Shot Human-AI Coordination
+# Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination

-This is the code for our paper "Maximum Entropy Population Based Training for Zero-Shot Human-AI Coordination".
+This is the code for our paper "Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination".

 The current version of the paper is accepted by 2021 NeurIPS (NIPS) Cooperative AI Workshop.